 You Can Still Buy Three Ram 1500 Classic Trim Levels in 2022

 Many Mopar fans loved the Ram 1500’s fifth-generation redesign for the 2019 model year.
 But the new half-ton truck did away with the old two-door Ram, the beloved crosshair grille, and started at a higher price than the Silverado and the F-150.
 Perhaps this is why Ram still offers the fourth generation of its 1500, badged as the Ram Classic.
-Here are the three trim levels of Ram Classic you can still buy in 2022.
+Read on to learn about the three trim levels of Ram Classic you can still buy in 2022, or click on the other articles in our Ram 1500 trim level series in the table of contents below:

 2022 Ram Classic Tradesman ($29,515)